• Skip to main content

 Assessment year and previous year – How Income tax is charged to tax

-Last Modified on July 7, 2020 by Editorial Staff
+Last updated on December 14, 2023 by Editorial Staff

 Previous Year means the financial year immediately preceding the Assessment Year.